 Eighty-one per cent of shoppers will conduct online research before making a big purchase.
 More and more, buyers are heading online to find information on product warranties, pricing, models and specs as well as discounts, availability and shipping.

 Only 29 per cent of people actually want to talk to a salesperson.

 So where does that leave the humble sales rep?
 While sales reps are no longer the sole keepers of knowledge, they still have a role to play: the trusted advisor.
 The Mr. Miagi to your Karate Kid.
 To become a trusted advisor, sales reps must work to become thought leaders in their field, the person that buyers turn to when they can’t find the answer on their own.

 More than half (51 per cent) of B2B buyers rely on content to research their buying decisions, and almost all (96 per cent) of them what to see content with more input from industry thought leaders.

 Related content: 3 common mistakes to avoid when creating buyer personas

 The biggest thing businesses need to realise is that control is now in the grip of the buyer.

 With the internet at their fingertips, they are able to conduct in-depth research to a level that replaces the need to pitch your product or service to them.

 Instead, look to advise your customers and build trust with them—provide them with useful, relevant information that is easy to find and accessible through whatever device they choose.

-Learn how to build rapport with the modern buyer and grow your sales leads with our free ebook, Discover your ideal customers.
+Learn how to build rapport with the modern buyer and grow your sales leads with our free ebook, Understand your audience.